92 Fascinating Facts About William Shatner

-64. Rescue 911 turned William Shatner into a kind of authority on life-saving techniques.
+64. Rescue 911 turned Shatner into a kind of authority on life-saving techniques.

 As a result of his affiliation with Rescue 911, Shatner endorsed the National Safety Council’s 1996 book, First Aid Handbook, which reviewed the proper protocol for a number of health and safety emergencies.

-65. William Shatner’s face is seen throughout John Carpenter's Halloween.
+65. Shatner’s face is seen throughout John Carpenter's Halloween.

-66. William Shatner once went out on Halloween wearing a William Shatner mask.
+66. Shatner once went out on Halloween wearing a William Shatner mask.

 Two of them, actually.
 (He took one off to reveal another one.)
 “Everybody who opened their doors recognized me,” Shatner wrote in Up Till Now, “but nobody knew who I was.”

-67. William Shatner had a memorable meeting with Koko the gorilla.
+67. Shatner had a memorable meeting with Koko the gorilla.

 In 1988, in order to raise awareness for the Gorilla Foundation’s Endangered Species Campaign, Shatner met Koko, the famed gorilla who had mastered sign language.
 Koko greeted Shatner by grabbing him by the testicles.

-68. William Shatner performed at the 1992 MTV Movie Awards, but has no recollection of it.
+68. Shatner performed at the 1992 MTV Movie Awards, but has no recollection of it.